Average signature of geodesic paths in compact Lie groups: The average signature

-To conclude this section, we show a crucial property of the average signature of $G$ which will be used heavily later on, namely as a series in $T((\fg)) = \prod_{k=0}^\infty \fg^{\otimes k}$, all of its odd degree components vanish. \begin{proposition} For any compact Lie group $G$ with a Haar measure $\mu$, $\mathbb A(G)$ consists of only even degree terms, that is, $A_k=0$ whenever $k$ is odd. \end{proposition}
+To conclude this section, we show a crucial property of the average signature of $G$ which will be used heavily later on, namely as a series in $T((\fg)) = \prod_{k=0}^\infty \fg^{\otimes k}$, all of its odd degree components vanish. \begin{proposition} For any connected, compact Lie group $G$, the average signature $\mathbb A(G)$ consists of only even degree terms, that is, $A_k=0$ whenever $k$ is odd. \end{proposition}

 \begin{proof} First, since the integration of functions on compact Lie groups with respect to Haar measures is invariant under the inversion $g \in G \mapsto g^{-1} \in G$, see e.g. \cite[Theorem 1.46]{CompactLieGroups}, we have